martino-morini/veinsCoverageArea/README.md

 yellowgreen                    : #9acd32
 ```
 ### Different map
-If you want to change map, so you want to change completly scenario you need to create new config files for the veins simulation starting from the .osm (Open Street Map) file which conteins info about streets, obstacles etc. More information on the web or in the _notes.md_ conteined in this repository.
+If you want to change map, so you want to change completly scenario you need to create new config files for the veins simulation starting from the .osm (Open Street Map) file which conteins info about streets, oBTSacles etc. More information on the web or in the _notes.md_ conteined in this repository.

 If you change the map obviosly the plotter script won't work anymore, briefly, here what you have to update it:
 * Find a new background image, make sure that its streets are perfectly overlayable to the net used by the simulation.
 Do to that you can use programs like Adobe Photoshop and a screenshot of the network (you can get it by launch _netedid _x_.net.xml_) or use the screenshot itself as the background